opengeospatial/ogc-geosparql/1.1/examples/README.md

-# GeoSPARQL 1.1 Longer Examples
+# GeoSPARQL 1.1 Extended Examples
 This directory contains multiple files of GeoSPARQL 1.1 examples.
 These are an extension to examples in the [Specification Document's Annex B](https://opengeospatial.github.io/ogc-geosparql/geosparql11/spec.html#_annex_b_informative_geosparql_examples) and are presented separately since some of them are large and not easily incorporated into the Specification's document format.

 These examples are: